 This Day In Sports History (July 16th) — 1950 World Cup

 It was on this day in 1950 that the deciding game for the World Cup was played at the Estadio do Maracana in Rio De Janeiro, Brazil.
-The paid attendance for the match was a staggering 199,854 – the largest ever crowd to watch a live sporting event in history.
+The paid attendance for the match was a staggering 199,854, making it the largest crowd ever to watch a live sporting event in history.

 The 1950 World Cup was won by Uruguay, who also won the inaugural tournament back in 1930.
 They beat Brazil 2-1 in the deciding match of the four-team final group.
 This was the only World Cup in history that was not decided by a final match.
 Instead, the champion was determined via a four-team group that saw each team play each other once.
 The team with the most points at the conclusion of those games was crowned World Champions.